 The Headteacher reports to the governing body on the attainment of pupils who are in receipt of Pupil Premium.
 This shows that this cohort of pupils achieve as well as others within literacy, reading and mathematics.
 We ensure that any pupil making less than expected progress is targeted for additional support.
 This happens for pupils that are or are not in receipt of the Pupil Premium.

 From September 2012 schools were required to publish how the grant is spent.
-Please see below for information regarding how the Pupil Premium will be spent in the current financial year.
+Please see the PDF below for information regarding how the Pupil Premium will be spent in the current financial year.

 For information on how Pupil Premium was spent and the impact statements for previous academic years, please click on the PDFs below.